Mezeporta/Erupe/README.md

    go mod tidy
    ```

-3. Apply any new schema patches from [patch-schema](./patch-schema)
+3. Apply any new schema patches from [patch-schema](./patch-schema) that you haven't run yet

 4. Rebuild and restart: